 3. Schumacher SJ1332 1200 Jump Starter And Air Compressor

 For permanent installation in garages and workshops, the Schumacher SJ1332 is the best jump starter with an air compressor.
 While it’s not the most portable choice, it has the features a professional needs in a convenient package.

 The 1,200 peak amps the Schumacher SJ1332 provides enough jump-starting power for larger vehicles, like diesel trucks and V8 cars.
 The air compressor is just as powerful, with 150psi of pressure.
 It inflates car tires, bike tires, or accessories quickly and efficiently.

 The Schumacher SJ1332, charging devices through either a USB or DC outlet, excels as a power station.
 The digital display is a handy feature, as well.
 It shows the voltage of the battery being charged and the remaining charge in the jump starter.

 - Works with even V8 and diesel engines

 - Air compressor tube and jumper cables store easily on the device

 - Digital display shows vehicle battery voltage

-- Multiple outlet and USB charging options
+- Multiple outlets and USB charging options

 - Heavy and bulky